 Salicylic acid vs. benzoyl peroxide

-Both ingredients have the potential to cause side effects like irritation, dryness and redness, and are generally not recommended for those with dry or sensitive skin.
+Both ingredients are associated with several mild side effects such as dryness and redness, and are generally not recommended for dry or sensitive skin.

-Cleansers, face washes, toners and moisturizers formulated with salicylic acid can be used as part of a daily skin care routine to help reduce the quantity and severity of whiteheads and blackheads.
-Serums and spot treatments are designed to be used weekly or as needed to address stubborn pimples and wider affected areas.
+Cleansers, face washes, toners or moisturizers formulated with salicylic acid can be used as part of a daily skin care routine to treat and prevent the formation of comedonal acne.

 Cleansers and face washes

-Cleansers and face washes are among the most common salicylic acid products used to treat and prevent acne.
-Both types of formula are gentle enough to use daily while effective enough to fend off acne, however they differ in terms of potency and which skin types they are best suited for.
+Cleansers and face washes are among the most common salicylic acid products chosen in acne treatment.
+Both are gentle enough to use daily, however they differ in terms of potency and which skin types they are best suited for.

-Cleansers are typically gentle formulas containing hydrating ingredients, available in the form of gels, creams and lotions.
-Depending on their ingredients, cleansers can be suitable for any skin type, but are usually used to treat normal, dry or sensitive skin.
+Cleansers are typically gentle formulas containing hydrating ingredients, available in the form of gels, creams and lotions; they are designed for normal, dry or sensitive skin.

 Toners are applied after cleansing to remove any remaining residue and rebalance the skin’s pH.
 Toners containing salicylic acid can be an additional step to ensure your pores remain clear and to enable other acne medications to be more effective through better absorption.